+Good visibility under day or night conditions is one of the fundamental requirements enabling motorists to move on roadways in a safe and coordinated manner.
 Properly designed street lighting shall produce comfortable and accurate visibility at night, which will facilitate and encourage both vehicular and pedestrian traffic.
 Street lights shall be provided at a maximum spacing of five-hundred feet along residential streets.
 Street lights shall be located at street intersections.
 Installation shall be per AASHTO's "Roadway Lighting Design Guidelines" (latest edition).

+Consistent and uniform application of traffic control devices is important.
 Details of the standard devices and warrants for many conditions are found in the Texas Manual on Uniform Traffic Control Devices.
 Geometric design of streets shall include full consideration of the types of traffic control to be used.
 Multi-way stops will require a multi-way stop warrant study.
 Design per AASHTO's "Guidelines for Geometric Design of Very Low Volume Local Roads".